-You will learn how to communicate with a client and to plot a workflow, for both short and long timeframe projects, discovering how to prioritise different areas of a project depending on timeframe.
-You will explore the decisions around the allocation of budget to different resources in a project, plotting the ‘spend’ on players or additional technology resources in relation to the composer’s fee.
+You will learn how to communicate with a client and to plot a workflow, for both short and long timeframe projects, and learn about allocation of budgets – from plotting the spend on players, technology resources and composer’s fees.
 You will critically reflect on the management of the project and the process of doing this within a given set of constraints.

 Designing Interactivity (BSc)

-In Designing Interactivity, you will explore the ways and means of creating sound and music to work in flexible, non-linear ways.
-You’ll study the use of sound/music in interactive contexts and develop interactive media sound tracks.
+You will explore the ways and means of creating sound and music to work in flexible, non-linear ways.
+You’ll study the use of sound/music in interactive contexts and develop interactive media soundtrack.
 Building on prior work exploring narrative, you’ll learn to plot and plan digital audio in creative ways.
-You’ll produce audio/music to an interactive brief, possibly through collaboration with Acting & Performance or Computer Games Arts students or you might create generative sound for video mapping projection or VJing.
+You will produce audio/music to an interactive brief, possibly through collaboration.

 Sound Advice (BA/BSc)